 4. Keep personal information private - Remind your child not to give out information through emails and registration forms.
 If they are unsure, then encourage them to ask you first.

 5. Encourage openess - Encourage your child to come to you if they encounter anything online that makes them feel uncomfortable or threatened.
-Don't get angry and don't blame your child otherwise they won't turn to you when they need help in the future.
+Try not to get angry and blame them otherwise they might not turn to you when they need help in the future.

 * A family code for internet use can also be very useful in setting boundaries and expectations.